GCSE Maths Revision: 10 Proven Tips to Boost Your Grade

 10. Understand Mark Schemes

 Spend time reading mark schemes from past papers.
-Notice how examiners award marks: there’s usually a method mark for showing your working even if your final answer is wrong.
-Learn what “show that” questions require (you must show every step explicitly).
-Understand when you need to round answers and to how many decimal places.
-Knowing what examiners want is half the battle.
+Properly reading them, not skimming.
+Notice how examiners award marks: there’s usually a method mark for showing working even if your final answer is wrong.
+There’s often a mark for setting up an equation correctly, another for the right process, another for the answer.

 Explore Each GCSE Maths Topic